WPP Interim Results 2009

 Public Relations & Public Affairs

-1 Constant currency growth excludes the effects of currency movements
+1 Constant currency growth excludes the effects of currency movement

 2 Like-for-like growth excludes the effects of currency movements and the impact of acquisitions

-Almost 55% of the Group’s revenues came from outside advertising and media investment management, in the first half of 2008, compared to over 53% last year.
+In the first half of 2009, over 61% of the Group’s revenues came from outside advertising and media investment management, compared to almost 55% last year and the Group’s strategic objective of two-thirds.

 Advertising and Media Investment Management